Postal Voting

 Postal voting is available to all voters and offers a convenient and flexible way to participate in the democratic process.

-It is is a convenient option for voters who may be travelling, have mobility challenges, or prefer the flexibility of voting from the comfort of their own home.
+It is a convenient option for voters who may be travelling, have mobility challenges, or prefer the flexibility of voting from the comfort of their own home.
 Voting by post is a great option for students from Jersey who are studying off-Island and do not want to miss out.
 It ensures your voice is heard, even if you cannot attend the polling station in person.

 Postal vote being cast